karineklippel/energy_spectrum/README.md

-# Power Spectrum Analysis using Fourier Transform
+# Energy Spectrum Analysis using Fourier Transform

 This repository contains a Python script for **power spectrum analysis** of a time series of velocity in a turbulent flow using the **Fast Fourier Transform (FFT)**.
 The script reads data from a CSV file, processes it to calculate the power spectrum, and verifies variance consistency.